BassJamm/The-IT-Knowledge-base/docs/Azure/Infrastructure/Azure Lighthouse Setup.md

 ### Via the subscriptions blade

-> You'll need to show the customer in the subscription fitler first though.
+> You'll need to show the customer in the subscription filter first though.

 1. Open the **Azure Management Portal**.
 2. Navigate to the **Subscriptions blade**.